Martin Marxer

-Martin Marxer (born 4 October 1999) is a footballer who plays as a centre-back for Swiss club SC Düdingen.
-Born in Switzerland, he represents the Liechtenstein national team.
+Martin Marxer (born 4 October 1999) is a former footballer who played as a centre-back.
+Born in Switzerland, he represented the Liechtenstein national team.

 Career

 Marxer made his international debut for Liechtenstein on 28 March 2021 in a 2022 FIFA World Cup qualification match against North Macedonia, which finished as a 5–0 away loss.

+Personal life

+His uncles Donath and Horst also represented Liechtenstein.